cnsuhao/div2/README.md

 ## Folders

- * **course**: All the course code the students had access to as well as a selection of the internal repo from **CS112: Introduction to Programming with Python and Pygame**.
-This includes the homework assignments, class code, and sample code for the final projects.
+ * **course**: All the course code the students had access to as well as a selection of the internal repo from the pygame course.
  * **games** All projects involving game development.
  * **gamification** The final document from my gamification independent study.
  * **tex** The latex files used to generate my final portfolio